alantech/iasql/postmortems/006 - Postmortem for internet gateway route being deleted from default vpc route table.md

 ## Response

-@mtp1376 started on March 20th a PR to fix Codedeploy avoiding the routes from the default vpc route table being deleted, test were failing though, so it was not merged.
+@mtp1376 started on March 20th a PR to fix Codedeploy avoiding the routes from the default vpc's route table being deleted, test were failing though, so it was not merged.
 On Tuesday after @dfellis' analysis and arriving at the conclusion that was the internet gateway route issue, we brought over the line @mtp1376's PR and then run a script to restore the internet gateway route on all test accounts.

 ## Cause

-Firstly, the `delete_all_records` function was deleting the internet gateway record for the default vpc route table.
+Firstly, the `delete_all_records` function was deleting the internet gateway record for the default vpc's route table.
 Secondly, something has changed in AWS and this becomes an issue between the ECS and ECR communication.

 ## Prevention